Your 9-to-5 job doesn’t have to be 9 to 5 anymore

-If you want deeper details on what Dropbox learned (and is still learning) about finding new efficiencies, better work-life balance, and more engagement company-wide through virtual-first work, sign up for Zoomtopia and attend our session, Distributed, Not Disjointed.
+If you want deeper details on what Dropbox learned (and is still learning) about finding new efficiencies, better work-life balance, and more engagement company-wide through virtual-first work, check out the full session video for Distributed, Not Disjointed.
 Making Effectiveness Your New Superpower.

 Discover a better way to work together.